vmenger/deduce/README.md

 ## Contributing

-Thanks a lot for considering making a contribution to DEDUCE, we are very open to your help!
+Thanks a lot for considering to make a contribution to DEDUCE, we are very open to your help!

-* If you have a question or bug report, please [create a New Issue](https://github.com/vmenger/deduce/issues).
-We don't have an issue template, just try to be specific and complete, so we tackle it.
+* If you need support, have a question, or found a bug/error, please get in touch by [creating a New Issue](https://github.com/vmenger/deduce/issues).
+We don't have an issue template, just try to be specific and complete, so we can tackle it.
 * If you want to make a contribution either to the code or the docs, please take a few minutes to read our [contribution guidelines](CONTRIBUTING.md).
-This will ensure your contribution can eventually be accepted into the repository.
+This greatly improve the chances of your work being merged into the repository.

 ## Changelog